CosmicMind/Graph/README.md

 <a name="entity"/>
 ### Entity

 Let's begin with creating a simple model object and saving it to the Graph.
 Model objects are known as Entity Objects, which represent a person, place, or thing.
+Each Entity has a type property that specifies the collection to which it belongs to.
 Below is an example of creating a "User" type Entity.

 ```swift
 let graph: Graph = Graph()